Sectors & IndustriesFinancial ServicesInsurance - Diversified

 Life Insurance Stocks FAQ

-Arch Capital Group (NASDAQ:ACGL) is the second best life insurance stock with a Zen Score of 44, which is 8 points higher than the life insurance industry average of 36.
-It passed 15 out of 33 due diligence checks and has strong fundamentals.
-Arch Capital Group has seen its stock return 28.19% over the past year, overperforming other life insurance stocks by 3 percentage points.
+FIHL passed 6 out of 38 due diligence checks and has weak fundamentals.
+Fidelis Insurance Holdings has seen its stock return 9.94% over the past year, overperforming other life insurance stocks by 2 percentage points.

 What are the life insurance stocks with highest dividends?

-Sun Life Financial (NYSE:SLF) has an annual dividend yield of 4.78%, which is 2 percentage points higher than the life insurance industry average of 2.7%.
-Sun Life Financial's dividend payout is not stable, having dropped more than 10% two times in the last 10 years.
+Sun Life Financial (NYSE:SLF) has an annual dividend yield of N/A, which is N/A percentage points lower than the life insurance industry average of 2.68%.
+Sun Life Financial's dividend payout is not stable, having dropped more than 10% one times in the last 10 years.
 Sun Life Financial's dividend has shown consistent growth over the last 10 years.

-Sun Life Financial's dividend payout ratio of 56% indicates that its high dividend yield is sustainable for the long-term.
+Sun Life Financial's dividend payout ratio of 54.6% indicates that its dividend yield is sustainable for the long-term.

-Old Republic International (NYSE:ORI) has an annual dividend yield of 3.33%, which is 1 percentage points higher than the life insurance industry average of 2.7%.
-Old Republic International's dividend payout is not stable, having dropped more than 10% five times in the last 10 years.
+Old Republic International (NYSE:ORI) has an annual dividend yield of 6.27%, which is 4 percentage points higher than the life insurance industry average of 2.68%.
+Old Republic International's dividend payout is not stable, having dropped more than 10% six times in the last 10 years.
 Old Republic International's dividend has shown consistent growth over the last 10 years.

-Old Republic International's dividend payout ratio of 46.2% indicates that its dividend yield is sustainable for the long-term.
+Old Republic International's dividend payout ratio of 91.7% indicates that its high dividend yield might not be sustainable for the long-term.

-Life insurance stocks were down -1.02% in the last day, and up 2.01% over the last week.
-Goosehead Insurance was the among the top losers in the insurance - diversified industry, dropping -11.69% yesterday.
+Life insurance stocks were up 0.31% in the last day, and up 1.37% over the last week.

 What are the most undervalued life insurance stocks?

-Fidelis Insurance Holdings (NYSE:FIHL) is the second most undervalued life insurance stock based on WallStreetZen's Valuation Score.
-Fidelis Insurance Holdings has a valuation score of 71, which is 26 points higher than the life insurance industry average of 45.
-It passed 5 out of 7 valuation due diligence checks.
+International General Insurance Holdings has a valuation score of 43, which is 10 points higher than the life insurance industry average of 33.
+It passed 3 out of 7 valuation due diligence checks.

-Aegon's stock has gained 39.95% in the past year.
-It has overperformed other stocks in the life insurance industry by 15 percentage points.
+Hartford Insurance Group's stock has gained 29.77% in the past year.
+It has overperformed other stocks in the life insurance industry by 22 percentage points.

 Are life insurance stocks a good buy now?